heedy/connectordb-desktop/README.md

 		pass

 	def run(self,logger):
 		# run is called each user-defined time period.
-The default is once a minute.
+The default is once every 4 seconds.
 		# this is the perfect place to insert data into the logger.
 Running logger.insert is
 		# the expected way to insert data.
 It will be synced with the
 		# ConnectorDB server automatically.